Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis

 Addressing the above-mentioned challenges in scenario generation and analysis using \glspl{fm} yields several directions for future improvement and new research agendas.

 \textbf{Research Direction 1 -- Improve Realism:} Improving the realism and plausibility of the generated scenarios will require integrating domain-specific knowledge into \glspl{fm}, enhancing their understanding of real-world dynamics and interactions.
-Hybrid approaches that combine physics-based models with data-driven \glspl{fm} offer promise to generate physically-coherent scenarios.
+Hybrid approaches that combine physics-based models with data-driven \glspl{fm} offer promise in generating physically coherent scenarios.
 Also, the exploration of dreaming with \glspl{wm} \cite{ha2018world} can address gaps in sensor simulation: the data-driven nature of dreaming can capture fine-grained sensor characteristics with high fidelity.

 \textbf{Research Direction 2 -- Create Rare Events:} Capturing rare, high-risk events requires dedicated methods to systematically identify and generate such scenarios.
-We recommend creating targeted datasets focused on infrequent but critical situations to improve the accuracy of the models in such cases.
-Additionally, incorporating reasoning techniques—such as causal or counterfactual reasoning~\cite{mondorf2024beyond}—may help \glspl{fm} deduce plausible yet uncommon scenarios.
+We recommend creating targeted datasets that focus on infrequent but critical situations to improve the accuracy of models in such cases.
+Additionally, incorporating reasoning techniques such as causal or counterfactual reasoning~\cite{mondorf2024beyond}, which may help \glspl{fm} deduce plausible yet uncommon scenarios.

 \textbf{Research Direction 3 -- Create Multimodal Datasets:} Multimodal data integration remains a major challenge, requiring large-scale datasets specifically designed for scenario generation.
-These should combine vehicle sensor data—LiDAR, RADAR, cameras—with map data, traffic rules, control actions, human feedback, and textual annotations.
-We also recommend developing new model architectures and training methods tailored to multimodal fusion to address the current limitations in scalability and integration.
+These should combine vehicle sensor data, such as LiDAR, RADAR, and cameras, with map data, traffic rules, control actions, human feedback, and textual annotations.
+We also recommend developing new model architectures and training methods specifically tailored to multimodal fusion, in order to address the current limitations in scalability and integration.

 \textbf{Research Direction 4 -- Develop Metrics and KPIs for Comparison:} We heavily recommend the development of standardized evaluation methods for an objective comparison of scenarios and scenario generation approaches.
 This requires new benchmarks and metrics for realism, controllability, diversity, and safety-criticality, along with broad adoption by the community.
 Promoting these new benchmarks in competitions at the major conferences will drive progress, standardization, and community-driven innovation.